#

 name = finding.get("name", "Unknown")

-presence = "YES" if finding.get("presence") else "No"
+presence = "YES" if finding.get("presence") else "NO"

 confidence = finding.get("confidence", 0.0)

-print(f" {marker}{name:<23} {presence:<10} {confidence:.4f}")
+print(f"{name:<25} {presence:<10} {confidence:.4f}")

-print(f" Heatmap : {data.get('heatmap', 'N/A')}")
+print(f"Heatmap : {data.get('heatmap', 'N/A')}")

-print(f" Source Image : {data.get('source_image', 'N/A')}")
+print(f"Source Image : {data.get('source_image', 'N/A')}")

 return data